activescott/apple-notes-export/README.md

 Click on the **More** tab on the right sidebar.
 Then select the **Tags** tab below it.
 You should see tags for all of your folders from Apple Notes!

+If you want to filter by a specific note use the `--filter` arg:

+    npm run start -- tiddlywiki --filter "my note name"

+For more options, run

+    npm run start -- tiddlywiki --filter "my note name"

 ## Boostnote

 TODO!!!